 If you have been pinning and have been successful, but things have stopped or slowed down, it’s time to pause and re-evaluate your strategy.
-The best thing to do to get back on track is to go back to the basics.
+The best thing to do to get back on track is to go back to the basics with troubleshooting your Pinterest account.
 Take time to go deep into your Pinterest account, and research your keywords again.

 Keywords change because the way people search changes over time.
 Another great reason to do keyword research is to see the new high-ranking images that come up.
 This also changes over time.
 The images that are ranking high today will not be the same as the images that were ranking high when you first started.
 This will be helpful to give you some ideas.

 Keep scrolling for a little bit, maybe three screens down.
 Pay attention to what people are pinning and what the pins look like.

 - Are there more videos?

 Using this strategy will help stimulate your creativity.

 The next step is to go to your analytics and take a look, this is vital when troubleshooting your Pinterest account.
 Go back to 90 days and 6 months.
 You can adjust this timeframe using the sidebar on Pinterest.
 Take a look at your analytics and see what content you’ve created that has the most impressions, the most outbound link clicks, and the most saves.

 - Is it a certain subject?